Seravo/wordpress/README.md

 Note that all plugins are installed, but not active by default.
 To activate them, run `vagrant ssh -c "wp plugin activate --all"`.

+## Docker
+Note: work in progress, you need not-yet-published Docker images to use Docker.

+    vagrant up --provider=docker

+or you may use plain docker:

+    docker run -p 80:80 -v $(pwd):/data/wordpress seravo/wordpress:development

 ## Credits

 Directory layout heavily inspired by [roots/bedrock](https://github.com/roots/bedrock)